-Although currently there is tremendous focus on who President Biden will nominate as the next Chair of the Federal Reserve, and appropriately so, the four-year term of the current Vice Chair for Supervision (VC Supervision), Randal Quarles, is expiring on October 13.
-This position has significant importance for financial stability and the safety of the U.S. banking system, especially so after the last four years of dangerous Trump-era deregulations that were pushed by VC Supervision Quarles with the support of Fed Chair Jay Powell and others.
+This position has significant importance for financial stability and the safety of the U.S. banking system, especially so after the last four years of dangerous Trump-era deregulations that were pushed by former VC Supervision Randal Quarles.

 The VC Supervision is the head of the Fed’s Committee on Supervision and Regulation, which can have tremendous influence over the setting of rules for and supervisory oversight of the U.S. banking system, an important member of the Financial Stability Board, and a key U.S. representative to the Basel Committee on Banking Supervision.
-The next VC Supervision must use all of these platforms to pursue an agenda of “re-regulating” the banking system to promote a safer financial system by more fully addressing the challenges of too-big-to-fail, which has grown larger and more dangerous.
+If confirmed, it is our hope that Dr. Raskin will use all of these platforms to pursue an agenda of “re-regulating” the banking system to promote a safer financial system by more fully addressing the challenges of too-big-to-fail, which has grown larger and more dangerous.

 This starts with undoing the most dangerous deregulation carried out since 2017.
 First, the Fed’s supervisory stress test must be strengthened and made more dynamic.
 Second, the requirement that banks be able to meet minimum leverage requirements even after accounting for the losses estimated in the stress test should be restored.
 Third, the unnecessary weakening of liquidity requirements for large banks with between $250 and $700 billion in assets should be reversed, and the Net Stable Funding Ratio liquidity regulation should be reverted to its originally proposed form.
 Fourth, the original form of the Volcker Rule should be adopted and made broader and stronger.
 Fifth, the Fed should reinstate the requirement for the posting of collateral on derivative transactions between a bank and its affiliates.